 Traditional directory listings are static.
 You list your company, add some keywords, maybe get some traffic.
 Boardy is different.
 He's a dynamic, intelligent directory that learns, adapts, and actively makes recommendations.
 When someone in his network needs what you offer, Boardy doesn't wait for them to search - he proactively makes the connection.

 Most founders think about Boardy as a tool to help them find people.
 That's thinking inside the box.
-The real opportunity is making sure you're the person Boardy recommends when others come looking.
+The opportunity is making sure you're the person Boardy recommends when others come looking.
+And with Boardy Pro now carrying conversations all the way to a close, being the name he surfaces is worth more than it was when he only made the introduction.

 The Out-of-the-Box Directory Strategy